-There are a variety of approaches to eating disorder recovery; this is not an exhaustive list of all supportive organizations.
+There are a variety of approaches to eating disorder recovery; this is not an exhaustive list of all options.
 Project Maria recognizes that all individuals are different.
 Thus, we do not endorse any particular philosophy, therapy, or practitioner.
 There are many factors to consider when seeking support.
 ALWAYS consult with your medical team when making key recovery decisions.
 Project Maria assumes no liability and accepts no responsibility for the content of others’ websites.
+(Please do NOT contact Project Maria to request we add your website regarding co-occurring disorders/illnesses.
+We focus on eating disorders only.
+Thank you for respecting our wishes.)

 Academy for Eating Disorders